milvus-io/milvus-docs/site/en/userGuide/tools/attu_partition.md

 ---
-id: insight_partition.md
+id: attu_partition.md
-related_key: insight
+related_key: attu
-summary: Milvus Insight, an intuitive GUI for Milvus service management.
+summary: Milvus Attu, an intuitive GUI for Milvus service management.
 ---

-# Manage Partitions with Insight
+# Manage Partitions with Attu

-This topic describes how to manage partitions with Insight.
+This topic describes how to manage partitions with Attu.

 Milvus creates a partition automatically after a collection is created, which cannot be deleted.